epadam/Production-Time-Series-Prediction-System/k8s/README.md

 ### Machine Learning

-You can use MLflow to track, store and serve your model on your instance, this includes
+1. You can use MLflow to track, store and serve your model on your instance, this includes a Mlflow Server, MinIO Server, Artifact Store using minIO on s3, gcs (as model registry), Backstore using local file or database (for meta data)

-1. Mlflow Server

-2. MinIO Server

-3. Artifact Store using minIO on s3, gcs (as model registry)

-4. Backstore using local file or database (for meta data)
+Test your mlflow deployment

-For model serving, you can also use Tensroflow Serving or TorchServe
+2. For model serving, you can also use Tensroflow Serving or TorchServe

-Monitoring using ELK, Prometheus
+3. Monitoring using ELK, Prometheus

-Test your mlflow deployment following the steps below.

-Optional: Jenkins for CI/CD
+4. Optional: Jenkins for CI/CD

 ## Kubernetes